Cash-Economy/BMGF/sprint2workbook/functionaldemo1.md

 elif message9 == 3:
   "Awesome, how much do you want to deposit?"
 else:
   "ERROR, CANNOT COMPUTE!
 (Jokes!
-Please message me 1, 2 or 3, and I'll sort you out)"
+Please message me 1, 2 or 3, and I'll sort you out)" # probably should be on the look out for other prompts here, or at least throw to the website

 # Human: text message 11